 How much is car insurance in Calgary?

-- We did not filter users based on age.
-Young drivers pay the most for car insurance, which skews the average higher.
+- Young drivers pay the most for car insurance, which skews the average higher.

-- Our quoter allows you to customize your coverage, meaning you can choose optional coverages like collision insurance.
+- Uou can choose optional coverages like collision insurance.
 Adding coverages will increase your premium.

-- We also did not filter by mileage.
-Driving long distances daily will also increase your premium.
+- Driving long distances daily will also increase your premium.

-To get an accurate estimate for car insurance prices in Calgary, we recommend filling out a quote.
+To get an accurate estimate for car insurance prices in Calgary, we recommend applying for quotes.
 Since insurance rates are individualized, our quoter asks for details about your car, your daily mileage, and your insurance history.
 As a result, our quoter provides a more reliable estimate than a basic Calgary car insurance calculator can.
 Doing a quote is a small investment: most people complete it in under three minutes.

 Which Calgary postal code has the highest premiums?